iconengineering/lyons-stormwater-masterplan/docs/hydrology.md

 identifier, upstream and downstream node identifiers, and a stage-discharge relationship.
 Input parameters for outfalls include the outfall identifier and invert elevation.
-Input parameters for the SWMM model are provided in Appendix B.
+Input parameters for the SWMM model are provided in *Appendix A*.

 #### 3.5.1 SWMM Node Input Parameters